Organising an Exeter charity event? 5 suggestions to consider

 It’s time to think about how you’re going to entertain your guests.
 The more fun they have, the more likely they are to dig deep for your cause.
 Also, the better the entertainment on offer, the more interest you’ll attract to your event in the first place.

 Think about the types of people you’ll be inviting.
 If it’s a fun family event, why not consider hiring a magician, for instance?
-Magical Moon is an Exeter-based magician specialising in close-up magic, which is a great way of getting people involved at events.
+Magical Moon is an Exeter-based magician specialising in close-up magic – a great way of getting people involved at events.
 And for some fun props to entertain the whole family, consider local company The Prop Factory who supply everything from fairground games to doughnut walls!

-For a more formal charity event, maybe if you’re hosting a dinner or ball, consider a band to keep your guests entertained, or even some casino tables.
-Exeter-based entertainment company Heavens Group offer a number of packages to make your event an enjoyable experience for every guest – visit their website to see how you can add that wow factor to your own charity event.
+For a more formal charity event, a dinner or ball, consider a band to keep your guests entertained, or even some casino tables.
+Exeter-based entertainment company Heavens Group offer a number of packages to make your event an enjoyable experience for every guest.
+Visit their website to see how you can add that wow factor to your own charity event.

 Hopefully these five suggestions have provided some inspiration for planning your Exeter charity event, helping you on your way to organising a successful fundraiser.
 To find out more about the services we offer and to see how we can help capture ever-lasting memories of your event, visit our website.